Complex Mapping Projects in the Liberal Arts

 - The World Map Project is built to assist academic research and teaching as well as the general public and supports discovery, investigation, analysis, visualization, communication and archiving of multi-disciplinary, multi-source and multi-format data, organized spatially and temporally.
 These maps are used in courses as well as in research.

-- Through the Looking Glass Darkly - Maps, data, and other resources recounting genocide in Rwanda from 1994 to present.
+- Through a Glass Darkly - Maps, data, and other resources recounting genocide in Rwanda from 1994 to present.

 - The Out of Eden Walk Project - National Geographic team walking the path of human migration across the globe